-From a journalist’s point of view LiveScribe’s original Pulse smartpen was one of the greatest gadgets of the last decade.
+From a journalist’s point of view LiveScribe’s original Pulse smartpen was one of the greatest inventions of the last decade.

 Pulse was a large ball-point pen that can record sound as you write in a special notebook.
 It syncs to a computer and downloads the audio along with an image of the pen-written notes.
 Point the pen at the notes, or your cursor at the on-screen notes and the audio track picks up from that point.
 There was also an add-on handwriting recognition app.